unm-historiography/2016-fall/new-historiography/outlines/mary-Enlightenment-outline.md

 *Key Terms*

-1. Humanism- Individuals are primary- human race-
+1. Humanism- Individuals are primary- human race-"Humanity is like individual members of the species" (217)

 2. Philologic- "The study of human speech especially as the vehicle of literature and as a field of study that sheds light on cultural histry."
 Miriam Webster Dictionary.